 Erasmus+ Strategic Partnership launched in September 2019 (3 years project).

 The issues at stake: integrity, corruption, fraud.
-The tools: interactive fiction, role-playing game, escape game.
+The tools: escape game, 3D game, board game.

 6 European partners will create Escape Room experiences and Interactive Fiction games to encourage citizens to question notions of integrity in their society.

 Five European theatres join a partnership with five theatres from the German Ruhr region.